Ancient and Medieval History

 Tripartite Struggle: Fight for Kannauj Gurjara-Pratiharas The Gurjara-Pratihara dynasty controlled North India from the sixth to the eleventh century.
 The dynasty’s name is a mixture of two words: Gurjara, which is said to allude to the territory of present-day Gujarat, … Continue reading

-Chalukya Dynasty They established their kingdom in the Western Deccan at the beginning of the sixth century CE, with Vatapi (modern-day Badami) serving as their capital.
+Basics They established their kingdom in the Western Deccan at the beginning of the sixth century CE, with Vatapi (modern-day Badami) serving as their capital.
 Pulakeshin I founded this empire.
 He conducted the Ashvamedha, declaring himself sovereign.
-Pulakeshin II … Continue reading
+Pulakeshin II was … Continue reading

-Pallava Dynasty: Rulers From 275 CE to 897 CE, the Pallava dynasty ruled much of the Deccan, also known as Tondaimandalam.
+Basics From 275 CE to 897 CE, the Pallava dynasty ruled much of the Deccan, also known as Tondaimandalam.
 The Pallavas had their capitals at Mahabalipuram (also known as Mamallapuram) and Kanchi.
-Important Rulers Simhavishnu (575-590 CE) Founder … Continue reading
+Important Rulers Simhavishnu (575-590 CE) Founder of the … Continue reading

 Post Gupta Dynasties: Pushyabhutis